 You want to pour in enough batter to fill the waffle iron mold almost completely up, but nothing more than that.
 If you overfill the waffle iron, your batter will overflow out of the machine, and you certainly don't want that.
 So, I recommend erring on the side of caution.

-Finally, transfer your protein waffle onto a plate, and repeat the process will the rest of the batter, stacking your freshly made healthy protein waffles as you go.
+Finally, transfer your protein waffle onto a plate, and repeat the process with the rest of the batter, stacking your freshly made healthy protein waffles as you go.

 Step 3: Finishing Touches and Serving